inukshuk/citeproc/README.md

     # `render' in bibliography or citation mode:
     cp.render :bibliography, id: 'knuth'

+    # This will return a rendered reference, like:
+    #-> Knuth, D. (1968).
+The art of computer programming.
+Boston: Addison-Wesley.

+    # CiteProc-Ruby exposes a full CSL API to you; this
+    # makes it possible to just alter CSL styles on the
+    # fly.
+For example, what if we want names not to be
+    # initialized even though APA style is configured to
+    # do so?
+We could change the CSL style itself, but
+    # we can also make a quick adjustment at runtime:
+    name = cp.engine.style.macros['author'] > 'names' > 'name'

+    # What just happened?
+We selected the current style's
+    # 'author' macro and then descended to the CSL name
+    # node via its parent names node.
+Now we can change
+    # this name node and the cite processor output will
+    # pick-up the changes right away:
+    name[:initialize] = 'false'

+    cp.render :bibliography, id: 'knuth'
+    #-> Knuth, Donald.
+(1968).
+The art of computer programming (Vol. 1).
+Boston: Addison-Wesley.

+    # Note that we have picked 'text' as the output format;
+    # if we want to make us of richer output formats we
+    # can switch to HTML instead:
+    cp.engine.renderer.format = 'html'

+    cp.render :bibliography, id: 'knuth'
+    #-> Knuth, Donald.
+(1968). <i>The art of computer programming</i> (Vol. 1).
+Boston: Addison-Wesley.

+    # You can also render citations on the fly.
     cp.render :citation, id: 'knuth', locator: '23'
+    #-> (Knuth, 1968, p.
+23)

 CSL Styles and Locales
 ----------------------